siliconcompiler/logik/docs/source/sc_preparation.rst

 ====================

 Silicon Compiler design information is encapsulated in a Python class called Design.
-An instance of this class is required for all Silicon Compiler run scripts and is commonly referred to as the chip object.

 The Design class constructor requires one parameter: the name of the top level module in your RTL design.
 A complete Design instantiation takes the form